-HSV-2 IgG antibodies are produced by the immune system in response to Herpes Simplex Virus type 2, which is most commonly linked to genital herpes.
-A positive result indicates prior exposure to HSV-2, even if no symptoms have been experienced.
-These antibodies usually develop within several weeks after infection and persist long-term.
-The test identifies whether an individual has been infected at some point but cannot determine the timing or whether the virus is currently active.
+HSV-2 IgG antibodies represent a measure of the immune system’s response to Herpes Simplex Virus type 2 (HSV-2), the virus most commonly linked to genital herpes.
+These antibodies indicate previous exposure to HSV-2, even in the absence of symptoms.
+They typically develop within several weeks after infection and persist long-term.
+The test identifies whether an individual has been infected at some point but cannot determine when the infection occurred or if the virus is currently active.

 Testing for HSV-2 IgG antibodies is recommended for individuals with recurring genital symptoms, those with new sexual partners, or during pregnancy to evaluate transmission risk.
 It is also important for people undergoing IVF or immunosuppressive therapy, as latent infections can impact outcomes.